an2n/semver-auto/README.md

 ## Overview

 This script is a solution for private Node.js projects\* addressing challenges related to versioning, dependency management, and project consistency.
-By automating version updates based on dependency changes, it not only simplifies the development process but also ensures that version numbers accurately reflect the evolution of the project.
+By automating version updates based on dependency changes, it not only simplifies the development process but also ensures that version numbers accurately reflect the changes of the project.

 Change-Driven Versioning: The script intelligently determines the appropriate version change (major, minor, or patch) based on the nature of the changes in the dependencies.
 This makes versioning more reflective of the impact of updates on the project.
+It currently examines dependencies, devDependencies, and optionalDependencies within the package.json.

 - MAJOR version: Elevated for breaking changes in dependencies.
 - MINOR version: Raised when introducing new features or functionalities in dependencies.